rsanchez/resource_router/README.markdown

 ##### $router->set404()

 Trigger your EE 404 template.
+You must set a 404 Page template in your EE Global Template Preferences.

     'blog/:any' => function($router) {
         $router->set404();